 The more gentle and calm English Bulldog became a hit with families in England.
 As such, the breed gained international attention and eventually made its way outside the country, where the dog was further developed into all the Bulldog-types we have today.

 English Bulldog Temperament

 With children of the home, they’re great companions due to their special affinity towards kids.
-Not only are they durable enough to handle the rough play of children, but they’re outgoing and love to be the center of attention among the little ones.
+Not only are they durable enough to handle the rough play of kids, but they’re outgoing and love to be the center of attention among the little ones.